zczczcaaa/docus/docs/content/index.md

 ---
 seo:
   title: Docus by Nuxt UI Pro - Documentation builder
-  description: A Nuxt UI Pro powered documentation theme and CLI to help you
-    create beautiful, performant, and customizable docs.
-Comes with a ready visual out of the box, just focus on writing content using the Markdown syntax.
+  description: Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.
+Docus brings together the best of the Nuxt ecosystem.
+Powered by Nuxt UI Pro.
 ---

 ::u-page-hero